Alcohol Rehab Thailand –Sobriety is a Journey, not a Destination

 Thailand is routinely included as a top rehab destination for its warm climate, welcoming spirits, beautiful landscapes and affordable costs.
 With top-quality medical care at reasonable prices, it is easy to see why Thailand has become a popular hotspot and the best-established in Asia when it comes to medical tourism.
 Thailand has also earned a reputation as the premier rehab destination for those individuals recovering from substance abuse.
 The rehab centres here in Thailand are often located in peaceful and scenic areas and have successfully treated clients from all around the world, including Australia, Canada, Singapore, Hong Kong, The UK and more.

 Alcohol rehabs in Thailand typically offer both drug and alcohol treatment, however, some are better equipped when dealing with other underlying mental health issues.
 Thailand also boasts a great deal of variety in terms of location, accommodation options.
 The process of deciding on the perfect rehab for you can be daunting and that’s why we are here to help.
-If you or your loved ones are suffering from substance abuse or mental health issues, we are here to help you and will do our best to connect you with the right rehabilitation centres for your specific needs.
+If you or your loved ones are suffering from alcohol or substance abuse, we are here to help you and will do our best to connect you with the right rehabilitation centres for your specific needs.

-The costs of attending a top quality alcohol rehab in Thailand usually range from about 8,000 to 15,000 USD per month and are usually over a duration of 90 days or 3 months followed by another 2 months of sober living under supervision and care.
+The costs of attending a top quality alcohol rehab in Thailand usually range from about 8,000 to 15,000 USD per month and are usually over a duration of 60 to 90 days and in some case followed by another 2 months of sober living under supervision and care.

 Sobriety is a journey, not a destination and here at Counselling Thailand, we hope to help you start your journey toward a better life.